Skip to content

 AI in Practice

-AI that holds up in daily practice — not just impresses in presentations.
+AI that improves daily work,not just impresses in presentations.

 It's not about which tools are best.
-It's about where AI genuinely holds up in daily practice.
+It's about where AI genuinely improves work processes.

 Three levels at which AI changes work